ryancdickson/crp-staging/content/index.md

 #### 1.1.3.
 Chrome Root Program Participant Policies

-Until [FUTURE DATE: MONTH, DD, YYYY], CA Owners with either (1) a certificate included in the Chrome Root Store or (2) a CA certificate that validates to a certificate included in the Chrome Root Store MUST minimally adhere to [Section 4 ("Policy Disclosures")](https://www.ccadb.org/policy#4-policy-disclosures) of the CCADB Policy and MAY adhere to the FUTURE DATE requirements immediately below.
+Until [FUTURE DATE: MONTH DD, YYYY], CA Owners with either (1) a certificate included in the Chrome Root Store or (2) a CA certificate that validates to a certificate included in the Chrome Root Store MUST minimally adhere to [Section 4 ("Policy Disclosures")](https://www.ccadb.org/policy#4-policy-disclosures) of the CCADB Policy and MAY adhere to the FUTURE DATE requirements immediately below.

-Effective [FUTURE DATE: MONTH, DD, YYYY], Chrome Root Program Participants MUST accurately describe the policies and practices of their CA(s) within a single CA policy document that is:
+Effective [FUTURE DATE: MONTH DD, YYYY], Chrome Root Program Participants MUST accurately describe the policies and practices of their CA(s) within a single CA policy document that is:

 - in the form of a combined CP/CPS.
 - freely publicly available for examination.